morpho-org/vault-v2/README.md

 ### Adapters

-Vaults allocate assets to underlying protocols via separate contracts called adapters.
+Vaults allocate assets to underlying markets via separate contracts called adapters.
 They hold positions on behalf of the vault.
 Adapters are also used to know how much these investments are worth (interest and loss realization).